 What is the cause of the Israel-Palestine conflict?

-At the heart of the Israel-Palestine dispute are two conflicting demands for self-determination that emerged under the British Empire’s governing mandate in the geographical region of Palestine after 1920.
-In 1948, the independent Jewish state of Israel was unilaterally declared following the failure of a two-state partition plan proposed by the United Nations in 1947 and the subsequent withdrawal of British forces from these territories.
-The plan had been accepted by the Jews of Palestine – the Israelis – but not by the Palestinian Arabs.
+On 14 May 1948, the independent State of Israel was unilaterally declared by Palestine’s Jewish community.
+This followed the failure of a two-state partition plan proposed by the United Nations in 1947, and the subsequent withdrawal of British forces from Palestine in May 1948.
+The UN partition plan had been accepted by the Jews of Palestine – the Israelis – but not by the Palestinian Arabs.

-After the third of these conflicts, the Six Day War of 1967, the Israelis occupied or annexed lands in East Jerusalem, the West Bank and the Golan heights at the expense of the Kingdom of Jordan and the Republic of Syria respectively.
-The Israelis believed that such measures were necessary in order to defend their young country from any further attempts made by its Arab neighbours to destroy it.
-Yet the ongoing Israeli occupation in East Jerusalem and the West Bank has been a source of anger and resentment for many Palestinians living in these lands.
-The official position of the United Nations holds that Israeli settlements in these territories are in breach of international law.
+After defeating her Arab adversaries in the Six Day War of 1967, the Israel occupied or annexed lands in East Jerusalem, the West Bank and the Golan Heights at the expense of Jordan and Syria respectively.
+Many Israelis argue that these measures were necessary in order to defend their young nation from further attempts made by Arab countries to invade or destroy it.
+Others fiercely oppose the occupation and the continuing expansion of settlements in these lands.

 What are the main provisions of the Trump plan for Israel?

-Under the new programme for peace proposed by the US President today, Jerusalem will continue to be formally recognised as the “undivided capital” of Israel.
-This means that the US embassy will remain in the city.
 This controversial move was taken by the Trump administration in 2017, overriding the ambiguous policy of previous administrations which had often described Jerusalem as the capital of the country but maintained the official US diplomatic presence in Tel Aviv.
 Any diplomatic ambiguity on behalf of the White House has now been removed.

 On top of this, the US will recognise the indisputable Israeli sovereignty over territories that Trump’s team determine to be a part of the Israeli state.
 This will be according to what he called a “conceptual map”, in which the areas the Israeli government is, and is not, willing to concede will provide the basis of negotiations with President Mahmoud Abbas of the PLO.